Equality, Diversity and Inclusion

 Making sure we include access information about venues/activity e.g wheelchair access information

-Working with a range of community and non-arts partners to build and shape our projects
+Working with a range of community and non-arts partners

 Sharing our learning by making online resources